Zai-shen/DwarfDash/README.md

 # Dwarf Dash

-This game aims to be fun and fast paced, while at the same time fullfilling the requirements of CG SS20.
+This game aims to be *fun and fast paced*, while at the same time _fullfilling the requirements_ of CG SS20.

 ---